 • Did you send too many emails at once?

-The exact reason why your email was blocked will be mentioned in the blocklist report you get.
+The exact reason why your email was blacklisted will be mentioned in the report you get.

 3. Fix the issue

-Depending on why you were blocked, ensure you’ve taken steps to fix the issue.
+Depending on why you were blacklisted, ensure you’ve taken steps to fix the issue.

 For example, if you were blocked for getting too many spam complaints, here’s what you can do: